 “Fitness is 90% mental, 10% execution.
-The body cannot go where the mind does not believe.” – Lieutenant Jim Moss
+The body cannot go where the mind does not believe.” – Captain Jim Moss

 “Attitude comes first.
 We must accept the fact that our fitness is a requirement of the profession.” – Chief Dan Kerrigan